The International Student Club (ISC) of the University of Ostrava was set up in March 2007.

-Volunteers contact their student friends beforehand to agree on the final details, then pick them up on arrival to take them on a tour of the city and the university and to accompany them to their halls of residence.
+Volunteers contact their new friends beforehand to agree on the final details, then pick them up on arrival to take them on a tour of the city and the university and accompany them to their halls of residence.
 These "buddies" stay in touch for the remainder of the visiting students' stay, with the local student often proving an invaluable source of advice and information to their international friend.

-Yet another service provided by the ISC of the University of Ostrava is the "ORIENTATION WEEK", which no visiting student should want to miss.
-It takes place during the last week before the start of the semester, and is full of introductory programmes, tours of the town and university and cultural and social events giving the Erasmus exchange students a chance to meet each other.
-The Orientation Week is launched with a welcome address from the Vice-Rector for International Relations, followed by a tour of Ostrava with a professional guide and concluding in a formal/informal manner in the Templ club in Stodolní street with a "Welcome Party" for all international students, their Czech buddies and members of the International Student Club.
+Another service provided by the ISC of the University of Ostrava is the ORIENTATION WEEK, which no visiting student should want to miss.
+It takes place during the last week before the official start of the semester, and is full of introductory programmes, tours of the city and university, and cultural and social events giving the Erasmus exchange students a chance to meet each other.
+The Orientation Week is launched with a welcome address from the Vice-Rector for International Relations, followed by a guided tour, and concluding in a formal/informal manner with a "Czech National Evening" held in the Marley club at Ostrava's Black Meadow (Černá louka).
+This event is open to all international students, their Czech buddies and members of the International Student Club, who give entertaining presentations expressing what the Czech Republic is all about.
 The main aim of the Orientation Week, apart from socializing, is to help international students with all the paperwork necessary to start their life in their new city.

 Members of the International Student Club strive to offer visiting students a top-quality and diverse programme of activities so as to make their stay here unforgettable.
 They are aware of just how demanding it can be to settle in an unfamiliar environment and they strive to eliminate any problems by providing advice and specific assistance.
 All study and no play makes Jack a dull boy, which is why the ISC of the University of Ostrava provides a unique opportunity to get to know the host country and the university city as well as experiencing a wide range of social events.
-We all hope that on hearing "Won't forget these days" by Wingenfleder, "our" Erasmus exchange students will stop to recall what were the best days of their lives back in Ostrava.
+We all hope that on hearing "Won't forget these days" by Wingenfelder, "our" Erasmus exchange students will stop to recall what were the best days of their lives back in Ostrava.